bnuzhouwei/equi-docker/README.md

 When excuted, visit http://www.yourdomian.com to view the app.
 Of couse, you should first resolved the domain name to ip of the server.
 Otherwise your can visit http://yourserverip:10010 by ip and port!

-Your can see the port with command:
+Your can see the web server port and database server port with command:

 ```bash
 docker-compose ps -a
 ```

+* Use database management tools, such as navicat and pgadmin, to build tables for your business.

-- You could create many apps in a server without conflict:
+You could create many apps in a server without conflict:

 ```bash
 python /usr/equi/script/app_create.py -appid 2 -appname app2 -server_name www.yourdomain2.com -password password2